 STEP 2: Wait for Visa Grant

-Once the Department is satisfied that you have met all the criteria for a Subclass 309 grant, they will grant the Subclass 309 Visa Application.
-Alternatively, if you have been in a long-term relationship before you lodge your 309 (temporary) application, the permanent Partner (Migrant) visa (subclass 100) may be granted immediately along with the temporary Partner (Provisional) visa (subclass 309).
+Alternatively, if you have been in a long-term relationship before lodging your 309 (temporary) application, the permanent Partner (Migrant) visa (subclass 100) may be granted immediately in addition to the temporary Partner (Provisional) visa (subclass 309).

 STEP 3: Apply for Permanent Partner Visa